-On July 26, 2022, the Hearings Examiner issued a Final Order in favor of one of the water right changes and is expected to issue Final Orders on the remaining water rights changes based on the negotiated agreements between the parties and we expect the MT DNRC to issue revised water rights to the water right owners, and the ground water right and high water right to TMI in the near future.
+On July 26, 2022, the Hearings Examiner issued a Final Order in favor of one of the water right changes.
+The Hearings Examiner issued Final Orders on the remaining water rights changes on October 13, 2022 based on the negotiated agreements between the parties.
 On August 24, 2022, the Conservation Objectors filed their formal appeal of the Hearings Examiner's Partial Summary Judgement, including a constitutional challenge of the beneficial water use statute, which will be reviewed by district court.
+On May 12, 2023, the objectors filed an appeal with the Supreme Court.
 The appeal does not obstruct TMI's ability to enjoy their rights to use the water available to them through the revised water rights and permits.